Centipedes

 Physical Characteristics

-Centipedes are long, flattened arthropods with multiple body segments, each containing a single pair of legs.
-The number of legs varies by species but can range from 15 to over 300.
-Their bodies are typically brown or reddish-brown, and they have long, sensitive antennae that help them navigate dark environments.
-A key feature is their venomous claws located behind their head, which they use to immobilize prey.
-Despite their fearsome appearance, most centipedes are more of a nuisance than a threat.
+Centipedes are long, flat arthropods with many body segments.
+Each segment has one pair of legs.
+The number of legs varies by species, ranging from 15 to over 300.
+Their bodies are usually brown or reddish-brown.
+They have long antennae that help them find their way in dark spaces.
+Behind their head, they have venomous claws used to catch prey.
+While they may look scary, centipedes are more of a nuisance than a real threat.

 Common Species